Pagwin-Fedora/website/content/blog/how.md

 date: 2020-09-29
 ---
 ## Prelude
-before we get to how I actually made this site let's discussed how I failed to make this site(repeatedly)
+Before we get to how I actually made this site let's discussed how I failed to make this site(repeatedly).
+I was inspired to make a simple website/blog from [this blog post](https://k1ss.org/blog/20191004a)